SSD Eurotezze

 Società Sportiva Dilettante Eurotezze was an Italian association football club located in Tezze sul Brenta, Veneto.

 History

 The club was formed in 2007 after the merger of U.S.C.D.
 Eurocalcio Cassola and A.C.
 Tezze sul Brenta.

 The dissolution

-In the summer 2009 it does not join 2011-12 Serie D and was so excluded from all football.
+In the summer 2009 it did not join 2011-12 Serie D and as a result were excluded from Italian Football.

 Colors and badge

 Its colors were blue and red.